-On this day in 776 BCE, the first Olympic games opened in Olympia, Greece.
+On this day in 1920, the First International Dada Fair opened in Berlin, Germany.